naganandy/graph-based-deep-learning-literature/README.md

 # [Graph-based deep learning literature](https://github.com/naganandy/graph-based-deep-learning-literature/blob/master/conference-publications/README.md)

 The repository contains links to conference publications in graph-based deep learning from the conferences below.
 [The links](https://github.com/naganandy/graph-based-deep-learning-literature/blob/master/conference-publications/README.md) are arranged in the reverse chronological order of the conference dates.
-Please click on a below year beside a conference name to see the publications of the conference in that year.
+Please click on a below year beside a conference name to see publications of the conference in that year.

 - ## Machine learning conferences